christokur/names/README.md

 # names
-a small library implementing a naming convention/metadata generato based on ASIM conventions/
+a small library implementing a naming convention/metadata generato based on ASIM conventions.